awarddetailhero

 The Brainbox Initiative Research Challenge winner will be announced live at the Brainbox Initiative Conference.

-APPLICATIONS FOR 2024 NOW OPEN
+APPLICATIONS FOR 2025 WILL OPEN IN JANUARY

 (Please use this section to tell us a little more about why you are applying for the Research Challenge Award and the benefits that you would gain from receiving the award.)